 How do you know if a port will be a tender port?

-Cruise lines will note if a port requires tenders right in the itinerary.
+Cruise lines will note in the itinerary if a port requires tenders.
 You’ll see this in your cruise planner on the cruise line’s website, or ask your travel agent if you’re not sure.

 During your cruise, you’ll also get a reminder in your daily newsletter before visiting a tender port.